 Telling your story

 Certainly, the ways you can tell a story have come a long way from fireside chats or cave drawings, and the choices available in the modern world of communications can seem daunting at times.
 There are a number of ways to tell your story, but before you get bogged down in the complexities, the critical thing is being consistent across all of your media.
-And be sure to use each media in accordance with its strengths, because each channel provides different opportunities to talk about your brand.
+And be sure to use paid, earned and organic media in accordance with its strengths, because each channel provides different opportunities to talk about your brand.

 Walking the walk